JCPedroza/back-end-service-rng-ints-fastapi-py/README.md

     }
 ```

-When handling bad input, it is preferable to raise an HTTPException than
+When handling bad input, it is preferable to raise an `HTTPException` than
-setting the status yourself and explicitly creating a Response instance.
+setting the status yourself and explicitly creating a `Response` instance.
 This
-way the HTTPException is documented in OpenAPI.
+way the `HTTPException` is documented in `OpenAPI`.

 ## Useful Imports